Best Spawn Peeks on Emerald Plains in Rainbow Six Siege (2026 Guide)

 Back entrance door

-Back entrance door takes practice to execute cleanly; it grades A for effectiveness.
+Back entrance door takes practice to execute cleanly, but a community grade of B from 6 votes explains why advanced players keep coming back to it.
 Difficulty sits at 3/5 and the risk profile is low-risk.

 Where to look and how to execute